-Typically made of cast iron or fabricated tubing, it sometimes incorporates the catalyst, and is connected to the engine at the exhaust ports with flange connectors.
-It is designed to collect exhaust gases from each cylinder, and then funnel them into a common outlet.
+Typically made of cast iron or fabricated tubing, they sometimes incorporate the catalyst and connect to the engine at the exhaust ports with flange connectors.
+They’re designed to collect exhaust gases from each cylinder and then funnel them into a common outlet.

 4. Oxygen (O2) Sensors

 Detect the level of O2 in the exhaust stream.
 This information is utilized by the PCM for fuel control and to monitor converter efficiency.